infretis/infentory/chignolin/performance_test.md

 echo quit | nvidia-cuda-mps-control # when using more than 1 worker with gromacs
 ```

-Note that is wise to test other settings as well, e.g. varying the number of cpus, the -ntmpi flags, etc.
+Note that it is wise to test other settings, e.g. varying the number of CPUs with the -ntomp flag, etc.

 ```bash
 grep 'Performance' w*/*